czbiohub/blog/_blog/tracer-bracer.md

 </p>

 ## Conclusion
 Single-cell analyses are key in investigating clonal expansion; however, with the growing number of datasets it has become increasingly difficult to create reproducible workflows to handle them.
-When implemented together, these tools enable scientists to conduct large and complex analyses in a single, effortless workflow, allowing for the production of beautiful clonal landscapes.
+When implemented together, these tools enable scientists to conduct large and complex analyses in a single, effortless workflow, allowing for the production of easy to interpret visualizations.

-Exploring the immune repertoire and its diversity has never been more clear!
+Our example illustrates how to use as a way of exploring the immune repertoire and its diversity, but the scope of such tools is far larger and key to reproducible science in the age of big (single-cell) datasets!